AwsLambdaContinuousDelivery/AwsLambdaContinuousDeliveryLambdaCfGenerator/README.md

 # lambdaCICDBuilder
 tl;dr : [ LambdaFunction.py ] -> AWS CloudFormation file

-Dockerimage, which will take a folder of python files, which represent lambda functions, and outputs a cloudformation template/file which deploys all the lambda functions
+`Python 3.x` script, which will take a folder of python files, which represent lambda functions, and outputs a cloudformation template file which can deploy all the lambda functions

 # Instructions